 In a seminal work, Brainard (1967) advanced an explanation of the common intuition that uncertainty about the impact of monetary policy should require a more cautious policy.
 His result suggests that in response to exogenous shocks to the economy it is often optimal for policymakers to change their instrument by less than would be optimal if all parameters were perfectly known.
 This result has been dubbed the "Brainard conservatism principle" and has found wide acceptance, on both theoretical and empirical grounds.
 Recently, however, there has been a growing body of literature challenging this principle.
 Using a backward-looking model of the economy, Söderström (2002) has argued that uncertainty about inflation persistence may lead policymakers to pursue a more aggressive policy.
-Kimura and Kurozumi (2007) have analyzed the same type of parameter uncertainty in a hybrid model that incorporates persistence by allowing for a fraction of firms that use a backward-looking rule to set prices and a fraction that is perfectly rational and forwardlooking.
-They have found that an optimal policy calls for a stronger response of interest rates to demand shocks.1
+Kimura and Kurozumi (2007) have analyzed the same type of parameter uncertainty in a hybrid model that incorporates persistence by allowing for a fraction of firms that use a backward-looking rule to set prices and a fraction that is perfectly rational and forward-looking.
+They have found that an optimal policy calls for a stronger response of interest rates to demand shocks.2

-The reason provided in these works for overturning the Brainard principle is that the backward-looking components in the model amplify the impact that current variability in inflation has on future inflation.
-In this case "it will pay to make sure current inflation is very stable by reacting more aggressively to shocks" (Walsh, 2004).
+The reason provided in these works for overturning the Brainard principle is that the backward-looking components in the model amplify the impact that current variability in

-1In the literature there are two distinct approaches to describe the policymaker's action against uncertainty: the Bayesian and the minmax (or robust control) frameworks.
+2In the literature there are two distinct approaches to describe the policymaker's action against uncertainty: the Bayesian and the minmax (or robust control) frameworks.
 In the Bayesian approach, the policymaker is assumed to have a prior belief of the distribution of the parameters and it minimizes the expected loss based on this parameter distribution.
 In the minmax approach, instead, the policymaker gives up considering all possibilities and conducts the policy that works reasonably well in the worst possible case.
 Brainard (1967), Söderström (2002), and Kimura and Kurozumi (2007) have adopted the Bayesian approach.
 An example of the second approach, instead, is Giannoni (2002), that has introduced uncertainty for the several structural parameters of the forward-looking model.
 He concludes that the robust rule for the model involves a stronger response of the interest rate, again compared to the case in the absence of uncertainty.